 Assisted by Parsons' alliances with professional organizations and a distinguished faculty of prominent practitioners, theorists, historians, and critics drawn from New York City, students pursue professional internships and other partnerships with leading players on the global design stage.

-Admission to the dual-degree program requires acceptance into both the M.Arch and the MFA LD programs.
+Admission to the dual degree program requires acceptance into both the M.Arch and the MFA Lighting Design programs.
 This program is accredited by the National Architectural Accrediting Board (NAAB).